Esan North-East: Religion

 The people of Esan North-East include Christians, Muslims and African traditionalists.
 Before the Europeans, there existed some of the oldest examples in Africa of African traditional religion.

 In 1908, Christianity came to Uromi in Esan North-East through the evangelism of a Roman Catholic priest, Rev. Fr.
 Joseph Corbeau, a European missionary who was residing then at Ubiaja (seat of Esan-South-East Local Government Area).
 The people of Uromi, in support of the traditional monarch Ogbidi Okojie, accepted the new religion and after a period of catechetical instruction and evangelism, built a church on land donated by the monarch and his council of Chiefs.

+Catholicism is one of the main branches of Christianity at Uromi.
+St. Anthony's Cathedral, located along the busy Mission road, is the seat of the Catholic Bishop of Uromi Diocese.